 On chain drive garage door openers, it’s not uncommon to have a broken sprocket or stripped gears.
 The sprocket is a stress point when the door is too heavy, and the torsion springs are doing their job.
 You can extend the life of your garage door opener by replacing your gear and sprocket assembly.

-- Chain Drive Opener – This is the most common and affordable type of opener.
+A chain drive opener is the most common and affordable type.
 It operates on a chain that connects the trolley to a motor.
 However, since most of the parts are metal, it has a very noisy operation due to all the vibration.
-This means it aren’t a great option if you have a room above or beside the garage.
+This means it isn't a great option if you have a room above or beside the garage.
 But if you are looking for a simple system that gets the job done, this could be the opener for you.

 How do you know if your garage door opener is broken?